MANET

 • Among the unaffected are recognition tasks.
 These memory tasks rely on accessing well-known information, often include environmental support, and tend to be automatic.

 • A common complaint in older adults is trouble with their memory, especially for new information.
 Negative age effects on memory are often observed at both encoding and during recall.
-Older adults often have difficulty with recall tasks, particularly those that require effortful self-initiated processing, episodic memory, and retention of information about contextual cues.
+Older adults often have difficulty with recall tasks, particularly those that require effortful self-initiated processing, episodic memory and retention of information about contextual cues.

-MANET, MATH & RHYTHM
+MANET, Math & Rhythm

 MANET leverages not merely on rhythm in a generalised fashion but several aspects of it, including the concept of structured Cyclic Time Signatures known as Tala, a highly developed concept in Indian music.
 There are hundreds of Talas but all of them have two main components (especially in South Indian Carnatic music):